DimitriMargutti/IoT.SE.Opt.T----IoT-Virtual-guitar-pedal-board/Instalation_and_configuration/README.md

    - Ensure that Godot is configured to use PortAudio as the default audio library for exporting the project.
 This can be done in the project settings in Godot.

 5. **Run the Server:**
-   - In Godot, open the script that defines the WebSocket server and ensure that the settings are correct, such as the IP address and port for connection.
+   - Open the script that defines the WebSocket server and ensure that the settings are correct, such as the IP address and port for connection.
+Both the client and the server must be connected to the same network to work.
 Save the changes and run the server.

 6. **Build and Run the Client on Mobile:**
    - Export the Godot project for the desired mobile platform (Android or iOS) and build the application.